dirtsimple/imposer/README.md

 Also, you can put arguments after the name of your function, and any arguments supplied by the event will be added after those.
 Duplicate registrations have no effect, but you can register the same function multiple times for the same event if it has different arguments or a different argument count.

 Imposer currently offers the following built-in events:

+* `block of `*language-tag* -- emitted when a state module executes a markdown block whose language is not one that imposer natively supports (e.g. json, yaml, etc.).
+So a `css` block will emit a `block of css` event that can be hooked by other state modules to update the specification with the supplied data.
+The event is passed four arguments: the block contents, the module where the block was found, the module's filename (as of compilation time) and the block's line number within that file.

 * `after_module` -- fires when the *currently loading* state module (and all its dependencies) have finished loading.
 (Note that the "currently loading" module is not necessarily the same as the module where a callback is being registered, which means that state module can define APIs that register callbacks to run when the *calling* state module is finished loading.)